 This section is fan speculation based the dictionary entry for nu draar.
 Your preferred dialect might have different grammar rules.

-Only ne and nu may be used as intensifiers for negative words, with one exception (when used in combination with the command particle, it always means “do not”).
+Only ne and nu may be used as intensifiers for negative words, with one exception — when used in combination with the command particle, it always means “do not."

 Negative particles and verbs: A negative particle in front of a verb never creates a negative concord, regardless of the object of the verb or the nature of the verb.
 Instead, if the object or verb is a negative word, then the negative particle serves to indicate the situation is not “all or nothing,” that the situation involves a spectrum of details.
+Example: Naasade nu nakar'mi.
+Nobody really doesn’t know (equivalent to: “Seriously!
+Why are you wasting my time with your questions?”)

 Negative particle and other words: A negative particle in front of another negative particle, in front of a negative adjective, or in front of a negative noun creates negative concord.
 That is, translate the first negative particle instead as an appropriate intensifier.
 Examples: nu draar is "never ever,” nu naas is “nothing at all,” or nu dar is “no longer and never will be."
-When using a negative particle as an intensifier, match the version of the negative particle with the one already.
-Examples: Naasade nu nu kar’tayli.
-Nobody really doesn’t know (equivalent to: “Seriously!
-Why are you wasting my time with your questions?”)
-Val ne ne’mesh’la.
+When using a negative particle as an intensifier, match the version of the negative particle with the one already used.
+Do not split the negative particle and the word it is intensifying; keep them next to each other (otherwise, they no longer intensify each other).
+Example: Val ne ne’mesh’la.
 They are extremely not beautiful (equivalent to: “They should not be called beautiful.”)

-Negative command: If the negative command particle (ke'nu) is used in a sentence with any other negative word, this is always translated as the command form of "do not."
+Negative command: If the negative command particle (ke nu) is used in a sentence with any other negative word, this is always translated as the command form of "do not."
 It does not serve as an intensifier.
 Likewise, do not introduce additional negative particles into a negative-command statement; keep it straightforward.